 Cosmetic breast surgery is one of the leading types of plastic surgery performed today.
 Many patients want to increase their breast size with implants, while others seek to reduce large breasts to improve comfort or appearance.
 Some patients whose breast tissue has sagged due to aging, pregnancy or other factors seek a simple “lift” to raise their natural breasts a little higher on the chest.

 Breast surgery can feel like a major step for many women.
 When done correctly and with careful screening and discussion, breast surgery can greatly improve appearance and self-image.
 Whatever your goal, Scripps Clinic plastic surgeons in San Diego offer breast augmentation and breast surgery procedures that fit your lifestyle.

-Our plastic surgeons at Scripps Clinic offer both saline and silicone breast implants, both of which are approved by the FDA.
+Our board-certified plastic surgeons at Scripps Clinic offer saline and silicone implant types, both of which are approved by the FDA.
 Some women opt for fat transfer breast augmentation, which uses fat from another part of the patient’s body instead of implants to improve breast volume.
 Some women may also choose to have a breast lift along with implants or elect to have a “mommy makeover” for a tummy tuck and implants.

 Talk to your physician regarding the type of procedure that’s right for your body.

 Some women may be happy with the size of their breasts, but wish to “lift” their breasts higher for an improved shape.
 Other women may want to revise a previous breast augmentation that doesn’t meet their goals.
 Learn more about these two types of breast surgery below.